chopchaper42/SmartHome/README.md

 > 5) Factory method: For creating creatures (PetFactory, PeopleFactory), devices (Device factory), rooms (Room factory)
 > 6) Observer: EventObserver for events realization

-## Tests
-**Are there any tests?**
-> I decided to test these particular methods because I found them challenging and important to test

 ## Diagrams
 > You can find my diagrams in *diagrams* folder.